MartinCote5/Rocket-Elevators-Foundation/README.md

 ## Name of databases

-- Myriam for mysql
+- MartinCote for mysql
-- myriam for postgresql
+- martin for postgresql

 ## To be able to connect to the database, our application use environments variables:

 - `DATABASE_USERNAME` The username of mysql database
 - `DATABASE_PASSWORD` The password of mysql database
-- `PSQL_USERNAME` Usename to postgres database
+- `PSQL_USERNAME` Username to postgres database
 - `PSQL_PASSWORD` Password to postgres database
 - `DROPBOX_KEY` Dropbox api key
 - `AWS_REGION` Region of the aws account